Cambridge, Ontario: History of the City of Galt

-Galt is situated on land once granted to the Iroquois people by the British Crown at the end of the American Revolutionary War.
-In the late 1700s, developers began to buy land around the Grand River from the Six Nations who were led by Joseph Brant.
-One speculator, William Dickson, a wealthy immigrant from Scotland, bought 90000 acre of land along the Grand River in 1816; this was later to become Galt and the Dumfries Townships.
-Dickson divided the land and sold smaller lots, particularly to Scottish settlers.
-The centre of the planned community was built at the junction of Mill Creek and the Grand River, then called Shade's Mills.

-Dickson decided to name the Post Office Galt, in honour of John Galt of the Canada Company which was developing this entire area.
 Primarily agricultural in early years, Galt had attracted industry by 1840 and became the largest town in the Grand River area until the early 1900s.
 The town continued to grow, however, based on a large industrial base.
 In fact, Galt was called "Manchester of Canada" because of the extensive industry, powered by the Grand River.
 Some of the important businesses in about 1870 included the Dickson Mills (opened in 1843), the Axe Factory forge, two furniture factories, The Dumfries iron and brass foundry, three large woolen factories, a malt factory, the Victoria Steam Carriage Works, the Dumfries Flour Mill, the Victoria Foundry making farm implements, a large soap and candles works and two steam-powered tanneries.

 Records from 1846 indicate that Galt had very valuable water-power that allowed for milling and manufacturing.
 Stone buildings in the downtown area had already been erected and the population was 1,000, most of whom were originally from Scotland.
 Amenities included a curling club, library, a weekly newspaper, a school, a bank (Gore) and a fire company.
 The post office was receiving daily mail.
 Industries included two grist mills, two saw mills, two foundries, two carding machines and cloth factories, one brewery, two distilleries, one tannery, eight stores, nine taverns, two grocery stores and various tradesmen.